The world's most historic airlines still flying

 Iberia (1927)

-At first, Iberia offered exclusively domestic flights but from 1946 onwards it began flying to London and Latin America, with expansion continuing throughout the latter half of the 20th century.
-It remained in government ownership for a long time and it wasn’t until 2001 that Iberia was finally privatised.
+At first Iberia offered exclusively domestic flights, but from 1946 onwards it began flying to London and Latin America, with expansion continuing through the latter half of the 20th century.
+It remained in government hands for a long time and was finally privatised in 2001.
 Today, Iberia’s a good bet if you want your flight to leave on time: it was named the most punctual low-cost airline for five consecutive years (2014-2018) by consultancy company FlightGlobal.

 Air Serbia (1927)